WastellR/Merlin-Miscellany/readme.md

-Various utility functions used in Merlin's Maps.
+**Various utility functions used in Merlin's Maps.**

 - Custom inter-scene teleport
 - Control buttons for conveniently switching between scene background presets (e.g. Night, Rain, Video versions of the same scene background)
+- Fog masking using custom textures
 - Keep track of all tokens' previous positions
 - Keep track of tokens controlled by the GM
 - Add a custom 'point of interest' tile with a toggle control